Monthly Archives: December 2011

 In the news: Best of 2011, La Casa Azul bookstore, World Book Night

-Best of 2011 • Here’s some more Best of 2011 lists: Entertainment Weekly put Francisco Goldman’s Say Her Name on its Top 10 Fiction list.
-Barnes and Noble picked When Tito Loved Clara, by Jon Michaud, about a Dominican Republican … Continue reading
+• Here’s some more Best of 2011 lists: Entertainment Weekly put Francisco Goldman’s Say Her Name on its Top 10 Fiction list.
+Barnes and Noble picked When Tito Loved Clara, by Jon Michaud, about a Dominican Republican woman trying to settle in New Jersey when her old lover returns.

 Filed under 2011 Books, News